pvachon/rbtree/README.md

-A simple, in-place Red-Black tree implementation.
+A simple, intrusive, zero-allocation Red-Black tree implementation.

+Designed exclusively for systems where determinism is needed.

 Licensed under a 2-clause BSD license for the sake of simplicity.